Lawrence H. Knox: Education

-In 1928, Knox received a Bachelors of Science degree in chemistry at Bates College.
+In 1928, Knox received a Bachelor of Science degree in chemistry at Bates College.
 During his attendance at Bates College he participated in numerous extracurriculars; member of the Jordan Scientific Society and lettered football as a right halfback.
 For two years after his graduation, Knox taught chemistry at Morehouse College in Atlanta.
-In 1930, Lawrence started at Stanford University and after one year he received a Masters of Science degree.
-Knox continued his education at Harvard University and received his Doctorate in organic chemistry in 1940.
+In 1930, Lawrence started at Stanford University and after one year he received a Master of Science degree.
+Knox continued his education at Harvard University and received his doctorate in organic chemistry in 1940.
 His dissertation was titled "Bicyclic structures prohibiting the Walden inversion.
 Replacement reactions in 1-substituted 1-apocamphanes".

 Career

-For four years after his graduation from Harvard University, with limited options due to his race, Knox returned to teaching chemistry at what is now North Carolina Central University.
+For four years after his graduation from Harvard University, with limited options due to his race, Knox returned to teaching chemistry at what is now North Carolina Central University in Durham, North Carolina.
+He is considered a pioneer of the Beta Theta Lambda Chapter, which was founded in May 7th, 1938 in Durham.
 In 1944, Knox worked for the Division of War Research at Columbia University where he studied radiation.
 His work was utilized in research for the Manhattan Project in regards to the effects of atomic bombs.
 After the war, Knox found an industrial position at the chemical company Nopco in Harrison, New Jersey.

 In 1948, he was invited by William von Eggers Doering (with whom he had worked during his time at the Division of War Research) to become the resident director at the Hickrill Chemical Research Foundation in Katonah, New York, where they specialized in long-term, speculative research.

 Throughout his career, Knox was an inspiration and a kind-hearted coworker to those around him.
-Doering described him as "the finest experimental coworker I ever had.”
+Doering described him as "the finest experimental coworker I ever had."
 Meanwhile, Knox inspired a number of youths to become experts in chemistry, including Maitland Jones Jr., who went on to become a professor at Princeton University and New York University, and Caleb Finch, who is a professor in neurobiology at the University of Southern California.

 Knox is credited with at least two U.S. Patents, Production of Arecoline accepted on May 2, 1950 and Photochemical Preparation of Tropilidenes in 1953.

 Knox was head of the chemistry department at North Carolina Central University and taught at North Carolina Agricultural and Technical State University.